ioBroker/ioBroker.build/README.md

 6. The result will be stored in `d:\ioBroker.build\delivery` as `ioBrokerInstaller.VX.y.z.exe`

 ## Changelog
-- (bluefox) corrected some texts

 ### **WORK IN PROGRESS**

-- (Gaspode) Change detection of supported and recommended Node.js versions
+- (Gaspode) Changed detection of supported and recommended Node.js versions
+- (Gaspode) Check for installer update at startup
+- (bluefox) Corrected some texts

 # 2.2.2 (17.07.2023)